 Must be detail-oriented and work well within a changing environment.

 Must be open-minded and flexible.

 The ability to work up to 30 hours during a 4 - 5-day work week including weekends, holidays and some evenings, as needed.

 If you would like to be notified of positions in the future with the Museum Network, please press "apply" below and fill out the entire application.
 Make sure your email is correct and you check off the notification boxes, otherwise we cannot send you notifications.
 Once you receive notification of a job, you must come back to the site to reapply.

 Entering your record here does not make you an applicant to any specific position.
-If you need to update, edit, modify or delete your record, please go to "Edit Your Information" above and put in your email address and password.
+If you need to update, edit, modify or delete your record, please go to “My Account-TeamWork Online” above and put in your email address and password.